victorjz/flow/site/docs/guides/howto_join_two_collections_typescript.md

 }
 ```

-As you can see here, all we do is return the fields we need from each document, there’s no code required to define the actual “join” – all the heavy lifting is done in the reduction phase during materialization by the Flow runtime based on the schema you defined earlier.
+As you can see here, all we do is return the fields we need from each document.
+There’s no code required to define the actual “join” – all the heavy lifting is done in the reduction phase during materialization by the Flow runtime based on the schema you defined earlier.

 Publish the derivation using `flowctl`: